Kai-Guan/BFS-Visualisation/README.md

 - To change the graph, change what's in the testcase.txt
 - To pathfind to 2 nodes, type in the letter of the first node and then the letter of the second node.
 Press return.

-  For example: AB FG HK EF
+  For example: AB FG hk ef

-*The program has a simple check to take out inputs that wouldn't work, such as "ae" or Ae" or "A E"*

 Here's the program in action: